Design rules for industrial-scale sintering of UB4-UBC composites with high uranium density: Discussion

-The corresponding differential thermogravimetric (DTG) curves are presented in Figure \ref{fig:Figure7}b.
-Pristine \ce{UB4} displays a sharp and intense oxidation peak centered at \qtyrange{590}{620}{\degreeCelsius}, with a maximum derivative weight change of about \num{2.4e-3}, indicating a rapid oxidation rate.
-Additional shoulders at higher temperatures suggest multi-step oxidation processes.

-This corresponds to the formation of \ce{U3O8} and \ce{B2O3} in the first step followed by a second step where excess \ce{U3O8} react with \ce{B2O3} to form \ce{UB2O6} as follows:

 Meanwhile, the \ce{UB4}–\ce{UBC} composite exhibits a broader and significantly lower-intensity peak, with a maximum of \num{\approx 0.75e-3}, confirming a markedly reduced oxidation rate and more controlled reaction kinetics.
 The results suggest that the incorporation of \ce{UBC} into \ce{UB4} leads to both a reduction in the oxidation rate and a decrease in total mass gain.

-This enhanced oxidation resistance is attributed to the formation of carbon- and boron-rich phases that impede oxygen diffusion and facilitate the development of a protective surface layer, thereby stabilizing the composite at elevated temperatures.
+The mechanism of oxidation of \ce{UB4} proceeds via a chemo-mechanical process initiated by rapid oxygen ingress through grain boundaries and surface defects.
+A strong thermodynamic drive favors the formation of uranium oxides \cite{Gueneau2002}.
+At elevated temperature and oxygen concentrations, \ce{U3O8} and \ce{UB2O6} are produced as shown in Figure \ref{fig:Figure8}a, enabling the reaction to proceed at moderate temperatures.
+Grain boundaries act as fast diffusion sites which facilitate oxidation between grains \cite{Clarke1987}, leading to localized expansion, particularly in the presence of \ce{U3O8}.
+This expansion induces stress, which promotes crack formation and fragmentation of the fuel.
+Concurrently, \ce{B2O3} may form a glassy phase that temporarily seals pores; however, at higher temperatures, it volatilizes, leaving voids.
+Consequently, the uranium and boron oxides layers transition from partial protection to a state where cracks and pores enhance oxygen transport, thereby accelerating oxidation.